-You may tell your child, “When things are difficult for you at school (or home, etc.), it helps to have a special time and place to play and figure things out.”
+You may tell your child, “When things are difficult for you at school ( home,with friends etc.) it helps to have a special time and place to play and figure things out.”
 Reassure your child that they can express whatever they want to during their time in the playroom.
 As adults, we can’t predict what is bothering our children, so allowing them to choose issues they are ready to resolve accelerates the therapeutic process.

 What Do I Do Before and After the Play Therapy Sessions?

 Tell your child you will be right here (in the waiting area) when they are through.
 Please do not tell the child to be good or to have fun.
 The child will use the time for their expression of emotions, and limit setting from the therapist allows development of self-control and understanding of the connection between emotions and behavior.

 Your child may or may not want to talk about what happened in the session.
 Allow your child to lead the discussion rather than asking, what your child did, what happened, or if he or she had fun.
 If your child does tells you about what he/she did in the playroom, listen and reflect what was expressed back to your child. i.e. “Oh, you made a world in the sand”